 Software Quality Attributes

-Quality characteristics for thd checkers game are availability, portability, and usability.
-This game shall be widely available and to be used on any PC or Mac computer and easy to understand and to use.
+Quality characteristics for the checkers game are availability, portability, and usability.
+This game shall be widely available and used on any PC or Mac computer with internet access, and easy to understand and use.

 Business Rules

-Other Requirements

-<Define any other requirements not covered elsewhere in the SRS.
-This might include database requirements, internationalization requirements, legal requirements, reuse objectives for the project, and so on.
-Add any new sections that are pertinent to the project.>
+Individuals involved in the game of checkers are the user and the AI.
+The roles of the user and AI involve following the rules of the game of checkers outlined in the link found in section 1.5.